DarcyJProjects/Blynk-Server-Tools/README.md

 7. All done

 ## Usage
-To start your Blynk local server, you must first make sure you have created & enabled the Blynk Firewall rules.
+To start your Blynk local server, you must first make sure you have created & enabled the Blynk Firewall rules.<br>
 To do this, follow step 1 and 2.
-If you have already done that, there is usually no need to repeat step 1 - instead skip straight to step 2.
-If you are taking your server offline and want to disable the firewall rules, you can skip to step 3.
+If you have already done that, there is usually no need to repeat step 1 - instead skip straight to step 2.<br>
+If you are taking your server offline and want to disable the firewall rules, you can skip to step 3.<br>
-Make sure there is no server instance already running before trying to start your server.
+Make sure there is no server instance already running before trying to start your server.<br>

-1. Enabling Blynk Firewall Rule (will create the rule if not found)
+1. Enabling Blynk Firewall Rule (will create the rule if not found)<br>
     i.
-Run "firewall.bat" with administrative privileges.
+Run "firewall.bat" with administrative privileges.<br>
     ii.
-Type "1" and press "ENTER" to select the "Enable Firewall Rules for Blynk (will create rule if not found)" option. iii.
+Type "1" and press "ENTER" to select the "Enable Firewall Rules for Blynk (will create rule if not found)" option.<br>
+    iii.
 Wait for it to finish and close the window.
-2. Running the server
+2. Running the server<br>
     i.
-Make sure you have configured the server to your liking in your "server.properties" file. ii.
-Run "start.bat"
+Make sure you have configured the server to your liking in your "server.properties" file.<br>
+    ii.
+Run "start.bat"<br>
     iii.
 Wait until it starts the server.
-It will output errors if any have occured when trying to start the server. iv.
+It will output errors if any have occured when trying to start the server.<br>
+    iv.
 If you want to stop the server, press "CTRL" + "C".
 Wait until it says "Terminate batch job (Y/N)?".
-Then type "y" and press "ENTER".
+Then type "y" and press "ENTER".<br>
 3. Disabling Blynk Firewall Rule (will still create the rule if not found)
     i.
-Run "firewall.bat" with administrative privileges.
+Run "firewall.bat" with administrative privileges.<br>
     ii.
-Type "2" and press "ENTER" to select the "Disable Firewall Rules for Blynk (will create rule if not found)" option. iii.
+Type "2" and press "ENTER" to select the "Disable Firewall Rules for Blynk (will create rule if not found)" option.<br>
+    iii.
 Wait for it to finish and close the window.